wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/ui.md

 ### [ySI - Sorting Ycons](https://www.nexusmods.com/newvegas/mods/74358)

-Uses yUI features to add 140+ custom icons and advanced sorting logic to improve inventory management.
+Uses yUI features to add many custom icons and advanced sorting logic to improve inventory management.
 Make sure `bSortingIcons = 1` is enabled in [yUI.ini](#yui---user-ynterface) (it should be if following the guide).
 The colorful icons are recommended and look great in-game.